OpenMDAO/Aviary/aviary/docs/introduction.md

 ```

 ## Getting Started
-The Aviary documentation contains a number of tutorials and example problems to teach important concepts and ways Aviary can be used.
-For new users, reading the **Getting Started** section should be your first step.
-Example problems can be found in the **User Guides**.
+For new users, reading the **Getting Started** guide should be your first step.
+This section contains background information on what Aviary does, and installation instructions.

 ## User Guide
 The User Guide provides tutorials and explanations on how to use Aviary for various types of aircraft design problems.